sven253/moonlight-android-homatic-box-4k-pro-v2/README.md

 - Selectable Amlogic HEVC low-latency options (see below) for testing after firmware updates
 - Optional input worker thread that keeps the UI responsive if the input send path stalls
 - Updated moonlight-common-c (Feb 2026 upstream) with fixes for a Sunshine audio assert, two thread leaks and RTSP hardening
+- [moonlight-common-c PR #147](https://github.com/moonlight-stream/moonlight-common-c/pull/147) (still open upstream, carried in this fork): requests an IDR frame when the FEC queue reports a loss without RFI.
+Without it, a single reordered packet freezes the video for ~2 seconds while audio keeps playing — this fork disables RFI on Amlogic, so it always takes that path
 - PTS-independent decode time measurement, so decode timings stay correct on decoders that don't echo the input PTS